standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## Policy makers: what you need to do

-* Try to periodically understand what the non-policy code in the codebase does
+* Check in regularly to understand how the non-policy code in the codebase has changed
 * Give feedback on how to make non-policy documentation more clear

 ## Management: what you need to do